-Services to Older Adults and Persons with Disabilities.
+Services to Older Adults and Persons with

-Access to transportation is of critical importance to older adults and persons with disabilities, particularly to obtain health care and food and to avoid isolation.
+Disabilities.
+Access to transportation is critical for older adults and persons with disabilities, particularly to obtain health care and food and to avoid isolation.
 DRCOG promotes the concept of regional cooperation and coordination among counties and local service providers to most effectively utilize the limited resources available for transportation for older adults and persons with disabilities.